From Gangs of New York (2002) To Phantom Thread (2017), here’s my ranking of the best Daniel Day Lewis movies.

 In the hands of a lesser actor, the film could’ve easily turned melodramatic.
 The brilliance of Day-Lewis’ Lincoln lied in the way he efficiently grounds his character.
 As usual, he dwells deep into his character’s consciousness and is gradually reborn as another man with a distinct accent and voice.
 My favorite moment in the film is his impassioned speech, citing the significance of the constitution.

 They say that ‘with power comes responsibility’.
 For Daniel Plainview ‘power drives him avaricious and mad.’
 This loss of humility and descent into insanity is magnificently displayed through Day-Lewis’ versatile range of emotions.
 The climactic scene where Plainview taunts his archenemy Eli Sunday, a corrupted priest, is unforgettable.
-The eerie, over-the-top declaration ‘I Drink Your Milkshake’ is one of the most extraordinary moments in Daniel Day-Lewis’ acting career.
+The eerie, over-the-top declaration ‘I Drink Your Milkshake’ is one of the most extraordinary moments in cinema.

 Daniel Day-Lewis embodied every role with grace and perfection.
 As a cinephile, I am happy to live in this era and witness one of the greatest screen actors in action.
-After the release of Paul Thomas Anderson’s Phantom Thread (2017), the actor announced his retirement.
-In a public statement after his retirement, he said, “Now I want to explore the world in a different way.”
+Announcing his retirement after the release of Phantom Thread, the actor said in a public statement, “Now I want to explore the world in a different way.”
 And we cinema-lovers would be eternally grateful to him for making us see the world in a different way.
-His rich legacy of work will continue to inspire generations to come.
+His rich legacy of work will continue to live on.